Jonathan Agnew: Media and broadcasting career

 I really had no option but to agree to do it, despite my reservations about working in television.
 Coming so quickly after my decision to stay on the radio, this was quite an irony.
 I was given one day of training ...
 [Transmission ended with the presenter being given a countdown] from one minute to zero, at which point you have to say goodbye.
 I did not find that easy at all ...
 I made a real hash of it after one of the early games ...
 [Richie] ... very kindly, suggested a plan ... as soon as the count started in our earpieces I would ask him a question, and he would talk until the count reached eight seconds to go.
 I would then thank him, turn to the camera and tell the audience briefly about the next game to be televised.
 Miraculously, for the rest of the tournament I always heard 'zero' in my ear at the moment I said goodbye ... the whole experience served to confirm my belief that my decision to stick with Test Match Special was the right one.

 In addition to his writing and broadcasting work, Agnew's commentary has been recorded for several computer games, including the International Cricket Captain and Brian Lara Cricket series.
 He is a shareholder in TestMatchExtra.com Ltd, a company which runs the website of the same address and acquired The Wisden Cricketer magazine from BSkyB in December 2010.

 Agnew has won many awards for his broadcasting, including two Sony Awards for Best Reporter (1992 and 1994), and Best Radio Broadcaster of the Year (2010), an award from the Association of Sports Journalists.
-Agnew was made an Honorary Doctor of Arts by De Montfort University, Leicester in November 2008, and an Honorary Doctor of Letters by Loughborough University in July 2011.
+Agnew was made an Honorary Doctor of Arts by De Montfort University in November 2008, an Honorary Doctor of Letters by Loughborough University in July 2011. and Honorary Doctor of Letters by Leicester University in July 2018.

 His peers in sports journalism have frequently commented on Agnew's skills as a broadcaster and writer.
 Michael Henderson, in the aftermath of the Stanford cricket controversy, wrote of Agnew as a "master broadcaster ... the pick of the sports correspondents at the BBC ...
 Agnew's is a sane, reasonable voice in a game that is going potty.
 Fair-minded, even-tempered, he has become one of the finest specialists the BBC has ever had.
 In his understated way he speaks for the game: not the people who play it."

-In 2016 Agnew was a member of the BBC commentary team at the 2016 Summer Olympics, covering equestrian events.
-He earns £185,000 – £189,999 as BBC cricket correspondent.